 Activities in Dehing Patkai Wildlife Sanctuary

 The summer season in Assam starts from the month of May and extends till the end of June.
 The season is characterized by humidity and frequent showers.
-Maximum temperature during summer is 34 degree Celsius .
+The maximum temperature during summer is 34 degree Celsius.

 The main rainy months are June, July, August, September.
 Post monsoon season is the best time to visit Dehing Patkai.

-The winter season start from November and last till February.
+The winter season starts from November and last till February.
 In winter the lowest temperature is 4-10 degree Celsius.
 Winter is the best time to visit Dehing-Patkai rainforest.

-The nearest railway station is Naharkatia situated 8 km from Dehing Patkai.
+The nearest railway station is located at Naharkatia, 8 km away from Dehing Patkai Wildlife Sanctuary.
 From Dibrugarh Railway station it is 72kms and from Tinsukia railway station it is 65 km away.

 Tinsukia is the nearest town which is 45km from Dehing Patkai.
 The sanctuary is close to Digboi, Duliajan and Margherita township.